zuckung/endless-sky-plugins/README.md

 <br>

-Lore-friendly, total useless, but cute pet outfits, with storylines.
+Lore-friendly, totally useless, but cute pet outfits, with storylines.
 All missions have a 20% chance of appearing, except alien mission which has 100%.<br>

 <ul>